-The tie between DTC priorities and last-mile delivery
+The overlap between DTC priorities and last-mile routing and delivery

-With demand for home deliveries rising, more over-the-road companies are entering the last mile space.
+With demand for home deliveries rising, more over-the-road companies are entering the last-mile delivery space.
 This sector expansion will result in additional volume and couriers establishing themselves as Amazon delivery partners or competitors.